THE PERSONAL HEALTH CONCUSSION CLINIC

 Common symptoms of a concussion include headaches, confusion and cognitive difficulties, dizziness, nausea and vomiting, noise and light sensitivity, fatigue, and irritability.

-It’s possible to have a concussion and not realize it.
+It’s possible to have a concussion and not realise it.
 They can be difficult to diagnose as symptoms may not be present immediately following an impact and some symptoms that can present early can be similar to other common injuries such as whiplash.

 Concussion impacts how the brain functions, rather than causing large changes to the brain’s infrastructure, and as a result a concussion cannot currently be detected by commonly available imaging techniques such as MRI or other standard brain scans.